sapiensoup/sapiensoup.com/_posts/2016-12-21-human-metabolism-of-thc.md

 &gt; The 'first-pass effect' through the liver drastically changes the ratio of the two psychoactive cannabinoids.

 When cannabis is inhaled, blood tests show a 10:1 ratio between delta-9-THC and 11-OH-THC.
-When cannabis is ingested, however, blood tests show this same ratio being 1:1.[[8]][14]
+When cannabis is ingested, however, blood tests show this same ratio being 1:1.[^metabolism]

 11-OH-THC passes the blood-brain-barrier more easily than delta-9-THC.
-Moreover, in animal tests 11-OH-THC has shown to be three to seven times more potent than delta-9-THC, i.e. three to seven times more capable of binding to the CB1 receptors in the brain.[[3]][6]
+Moreover, in animal tests 11-OH-THC has shown to be three to seven times more potent than delta-9-THC, i.e. three to seven times more capable of binding to the CB1 receptors in the brain.[^pharmacokinetics]

 Altogether, this means that the lower bioavailability of delta-9-THC when ingested seems to get balanced out by the larger occurrence of 11-OH-THC and its higher potency in the brain.